tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 ~~~

 new_session_count
-: The number of tickets desired by the client when the server chooses to
+: The number of tickets desired by the client if the server chooses to
 negotiate a new connection.

 resumption_count
-: The number of tickets desired by the client when the server is willing to
+: The number of tickets desired by the client if the server is willing to
 resume using a ticket presented in this ClientHello.

 A client starting a new connection SHOULD set new_session_count to the desired